 Some stops are equipped with acoustic announcements for the current departure times.
 The corresponding button is located under the display case in the waiting hall, or on a separate mast.

-In the underground stations, the incoming train is announced with line number and destination, whilst every vehicle announces the next stop and - if necessary - also the exit side.
+In the underground stations, the incoming train is announced with line number and destination, whilst every vehicle announces the next stop and also the exit side.

 Wherever possible, elements such as doors, bus stops or treads are highlighted in contrasting colours and provided with tactile surfaces.